Reflection: Bisa Butler Project

 Making Batiks: Bisa Butler Project

 This blog is part 2 in a six-part series about the Fiber Arts unit our art educator Carolyn Eby created inspired by the work of textile artist Bisa Butler.
-Throughout this unit children explored important aspects of Bisa Butlers works from batik to collage, to sewing, to Kente cloth and a final reflection from Carolyn.
+Throughout this unit children explored important aspects of Bisa Butlers works from batik to collage, to sewing, to kente cloth and a final reflection from Carolyn.
 This blog is about how the children explored batik.

 Children use brushes and paints to apply color to pieces of fabric taped to plastic trays.
 At the bottom is a heading reading "Batik, Bisa Butler Project, A SEEC Story"